rtyler/brokenco.de/_posts/2018-09-05-everyday-carry.md

   many laptops out there these days, the XPS doesn't come with a proper network port.
 This adapter kills a few birds with one stone, but regrettably doesn't support full resolution on the HDMI output under Linux.
-The laptop screen is 4K but external monitors cannot be driven at 4K, which is most unfortunately.
+The laptop screen is 4K but external monitors cannot be driven at 4K, which is most unfortunate.
   Nonetheless, this little adapter is small and easy to fit into the a pocket next to some business cards.
 * *Galaxy J5*: My cell phone serves only a few purposes: wifi tethering,